Who Are We

 We aim to support a diverse and creative cultural community throughout the San Francisco Bay Area in which alternative or otherwise non-traditional DIY spaces have long played a crucial role.

 We strive to foster equitable access to resources, and meeting human needs over private interests or corporate profit.

-Our goal is to keep vulnerable communities in their homes, workplaces and performance areas by making them safer.
+Our goal is to keep vulnerable communities in their homes, workplaces, and performance areas by making them safer.

-We believe that DIY spaces provide creative and alternative ways of living, working, and building community - and that these interstitial spaces have become even more vulnerable in the wake of the Ghost Ship fire, and many face immanent displacement.
+We believe that DIY spaces provide creative and alternative ways of living, working, and building community - and that these interstitial spaces have become even more vulnerable in the wake of the Ghost Ship fire, and many face imminent displacement.